tdwg/mineralogy/specification.md

 ### Key Features

-- **Comprehensive mineral specimen documentation** at both specimen and constituent part levels
+- **Comprehensive mineral specimen documentation** at both specimen and specimen part levels
 - **Support for compound specimen models** with multiple minerals in a single specimen
 - **Integration with existing standards** including Darwin Core and Chronometric Age Extension
 - **Specialized vocabularies** for mineralogical properties, chemical composition, and geological context